Mateus20Barros/BMI-Calculator/README.md

 ## 🚀 Technologies.

-Technologies used to built this project.
+Technologies used to build this project.

 <ul>
   <a href="https://www.w3schools.com/html/" target="_blank">